rick-de-water/Lingo/README.md

     lingo::page::iso_8895_1>;
 ```

-You might wonder why there is a `lingo::encoding::utf32` encoding, since there is no difference between UTF-32 and decoded Unicode.
+You may wonder why there is a `lingo::encoding::utf32` encoding, since there is no difference between UTF-32 and decoded Unicode.
 It is indeed possible to use `lingo::encoding::none` instead, and still have a fully functional UTF-32 string.
 However, `lingo::encoding::utf32` does add some extra validation, such as detecting surrogate code units, making it better at dealing with invalid inputs.

 # Currently implemented